hpe-storage/python-hpedockerplugin/Uninstall_Update_Upgade.md

 ##### Update the array backends in Openshift/Kubernetes environment:
-Modify the [plugin configuration properties - sample](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml) at properties/plugin_configuration_properties.yml based on the updated HPE 3PAR Storage array configuration.
+Modify the [plugin configuration properties - sample](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml) at properties/plugin_configuration_properties.yml based on the updated HPE 3PAR or HPE Primera Storage array configuration.
 Additional backends may be added or removed from the existing configuration.
 Individual attributes of the existing array configuration may also be modified.
 Run the below command after updating the plugin configuration file.
 ```
 $ cd ~